On the Quantum K-theory of Quiver Varieties at Roots of Unity: Introduction

 \subsection{Acknowledgments}

-The authors thank Pavel Etingof, Aleksander Varchenko, and Jae Hee Lee for fruitful discussions.
-Work of A. Smirnov is partially supported by NSF grant DMS - 2054527 and by the RSF under grant 19-11-00062.
+The authors thank Pavel Etingof, Andrei Okounkov, and Aleksander Varchenko for fruitful discussions.
+We also thank Jae Hee Lee and Shaoyun Bai for sharing exiting ideas about constructing quantum K-theory and quantum Adams operations modulo $p$.
+Work of A.\,Smirnov is partially supported by NSF grants DMS-2054527, DMS-2401380 and by the Simons Foundation grant ``Travel Support for Mathematicians''.